AshGw/AES-256/README.md

 ## Overview
 This project implements AES-256 cryptography to ensure secure data encryption and decryption (Files/Text).
 It also includes a simple graphical user interface (GUI) for easy interaction with the application.
 The project incorporates a database module that allows for the management and storage of classified content securely.

-Simple and easy to use just follow through, by default it accepts UTF-8 encoded strings but you can modify AshFileCrypt.py to read files in binary mode and encrypt or decrypt binary data.
+Simple and easy to use just follow through.

+If you're already an expert read the last subheader.

 ## Installation